 Hollywood wasn’t convinced that people would want to watch a bearded 61 year-old be taken captive.
 Instead, the events were retold with the age-old Hollywood magic of recasting the kidnapping victim as a young woman by the name of Eden Pedecaris.

 Perdicaris’ house, the “Place of Nightingales,” was abandoned when he and his family moved back to the UK.
 Once falling into ruin, the palatial property has recently been renovated by the Moroccan state.
 Now dubbed “Chateau Perdicaris,” it commands the view over the domain as it has for over a century.
-These days, it is a lighthouse drawing locals to visit the majestic Perdicaris Park, enjoy a picnic, a chat with friends, the fresh Eucalyptus-infused air, and the stunning views of the Strait of Gibraltar.
-Though the future plans for this veritable castle remain unknown, perhaps waiting for another strange story to come along.
+These days, it still stands strong in its domain, drawing locals in to visit the majestic Perdicaris Park, enjoy a picnic, a chat with friends, breath in the fresh Eucalyptus-infused air, and marvel at the the stunning views of the Strait of Gibraltar.
+The Chateau Perdicaris is now a museum to Ion Perdicaris, his story, and the vast biodiversity of the park.
+Entrance is 70Dh.

 About the Author